-&lt;sup>1 Expected Did Not Meet/Approaches is the distance or difference between the Meets Grade Level performance standard (scale score cut) on the prior-year test and the Meets Grade Level performance standard (scale score cut) on the current-year test.

-&lt;sup>2 Expected Meexis is the distance or difference between the Masters Grade Level standard (scale score cut) on the prior-year test and the Masters Grade Level performance standard (scale score cut) on the current-year test.

-&lt;sup>3 Accelerated is the distance or difference between the Meets Grade Level performance standard (scale score cut) on the prior-year test and the Masters Grade Level performance standard (scale score cut) on the current-year test.
+- 1 Expected Did Not Meet/Approaches is the distance or difference between the Meets Grade Level performance standard (scale score cut) on the prior-year test and the Meets Grade Level performance standard (scale score cut) on the current-year test. - 2 Expected Meets is the distance or difference between the Masters Grade Level standard (scale score cut) on the prior-year test and the Masters Grade Level performance standard (scale score cut) on the current-year test. - 3 Accelerated is the distance or difference between the Meets Grade Level performance standard (scale score cut) on the prior-year test and the Masters Grade Level performance standard (scale score cut) on the current-year test.

-&lt;sup>4 Top Score Range is the range of the top three possible raw scores on the current-year test.
+4 Top Score Range is the range of the top three possible raw scores on the current-year test.

-&lt;sup>5 Chance Score Range is the range of raw scores that could be reasonably attained through guessing alone.
+- 5 Chance Score Range is the range of raw scores that could be reasonably attained through guessing alone.
 For STAAR mathematics, reading, and Algebra I, chance is defined as 1⁄4 of the multiple-choice questions (i.e., not including griddable questions).
 Chance on STAAR English II is defined as 1⁄4 of the possible multiple-choice raw-score points, plus 4 to account for the essay chance score (the score weight of 2 times the essay chance score of 2).
-Chance score is rounded to the nearest integer.

-&lt;sup>6 Applies for both STAAR English and Spanish mathematics.
+Chance score is rounded to the nearest integer. - 6 Applies for both STAAR English and Spanish mathematics.

-Steps for calculating progress measures and progress targets for each STAAR grade and content area, including when students skip grade levels, can be found in the "Calculating Progress Measures" document on the Progress Measures page of TEA's Student Assessment Division website.
+Additional information such as steps for calculating progress measures and progress targets for each STAAR grade and content area, including when students skip grade levels, can be found on the Progress Measures page of TEA's Student Assessment Division website.